-General Business gives an understanding of general business practices and principles which affect the lives of a individuals, regardless of occupations.
+General Business gives an understanding of general business practices and principles which affect the lives of all individuals, regardless of occupations.
 It covers and extends many of Ohio's requirements for financial literacy.

-#498 BUSINESS LAW Credit: .50 Semester Prerequisite: None Grades: All No Fee
+#498 BUSINESS LAW Credit: .50 Semester Grades: All No Fee